 Task 3 – Contacting the corporate office.

-In order for the participants to engage with the tasks, the test provided an imaginary scenario for each task.
+For the participants to engage with the tasks, the test provided an imaginary scenario for each task.

 Task 1 scenario: Imagine that the people you are with are fans of Papa John’s Pizza and that is where you will be ordering the pizza.
-There are a bunch of people at this party and you need to order 3 pizzas.
+There are a bunch of people at this party, and you need to order 3 pizzas.